haroonfayyaz/task-manager/README.md

    This will start the app in development mode

-## Time Taken to Complete the Assignment

-The estimated time to complete this assignment was approximately 4-5 hours.
-This includes setting up the project, implementing the required features, and testing.

 ## Brief Explanation of the Implementation

 - **State Management:** The application uses Redux Toolkit for state management, ensuring a scalable and maintainable architecture.